opendp/smartnoise-sdk/contributing.rst

 If there are no changes that conflict with your branch, the merge will automatically succeed, and you can check it in, push, and move on to the pull request.
 If there are merge conflicts, you will need to review and resolve the conflicts first.
 Visual Studio Code has nice support for reviewing merge conflicts.

-When the patch or feature is ready to submit, run the unit tests to make sure there are no regressions:
+When the patch or feature is ready to submit, run the unit tests again to make sure there are no regressions.
+From the project folder:

 .. code-block:: bash

-    pytest tests/sdk
+    pytest tests

+You only need to run the unit tests for the project you've changed (sql, synth, or evaluator).
+You can also run many of the CI tests locally to make sure the pull request gates are passing.
+For more information, see the `Continuous Integration README
+<.github/workflows/README.md>`_

 Fix any regressions before creating a pull request.
 Make sure that GitHub has the latest copy of your local changes: